 Background: This interview took place on April 18th, 2010.
 In addition to being a supporter and advocate for independent pharmacy, he is also employed at one.
 Richard has some excellent advice for techs just starting out in their careers, as well as for those of you who are disheartened with your career choice.
 Furthermore, we discuss some topics he sees as problem areas for techs.
 I would love to hear your comments about this interview at the bottom of this page.

-PTR: Tell me about your background as a pharmacist and how you decided on pharmacy as a career.
+PTR: Please tell me about your background as a pharmacist and how you decided on pharmacy as a career.

 Richard: I was introduced to the field of independent retail pharmacy at the very young age of 7 years.
 My Uncle, His wife and my mother all worked the family pharmacy.
 It was called Crowns Heights Pharmacy.
 Located in Brooklyn NY, 4 blocks from Ebbetts Fields and the Brooklyn Dodgers, pharmacies in the 50's and 60's were found on almost every single street corner.
 Chains were unheard of.
 Insurance claims, as we know them today, were non-existent.
 Customers would come in and speak with my Uncle Harry, call him "Doc" ...ask for advice....and of course the advice would be given free of charge. [had we only had the gumption to charge a fee for service back in the day..rather than a fee for product]